utsoree/utsoree.github.io/_pages/research.md

   <li>
     <em>"Sustainability and Quality-upgrading in Cocoa Supply Chains: Experimental Evidence from Ghana"</em>
-    <br> with Salvatore Di Falco and Erik Katovich (funded by TRANSPATH- Horizon Europe Grant No. 101081984)
+    <br> with <a href="https://www.unige.ch/gsem/en/research/faculty/all/salvatore-di-falco/"> Salvatore Di Falco  </a>  and <a href="https://ekatovich.github.io/"> Erik Katovich
+    </a> (funded by TRANSPATH- Horizon Europe Grant No. 101081984)
   </li>

   <li>